jhrcook/100DaysOfSwift2/README.md

 **Day 36 - July 04, 2020:**
 We started a new project to learn about darwing with Path and Shape objects.

+**Day 37 - July 06, 2020:**
+We continued learning about Shapes and experimenting with AnimatableData.